New Hope Valley Railway: Excursion trains

 The New Hope Valley Railway excursion train returns to Bonsal led by a double-header of the visiting Flagg Coal Co. #75 and NHVRY's own #17 steam engines.

-The railroad operates passenger excursion trains each month from April to December.
-Special trains are operated for Halloween on the evening of the last three Saturdays in October.
+The railroad operates passenger excursion trains each month from March to December.
+Special trains are operated for Halloween and Christmas.
 They have many other themed train excursions throughout the year.

 Operate-a-Loco

 The New Hope Valley Railway offers various activities for the public.
 One of them is their Operate-a-Loco program.
 On select Saturdays and Sundays, anybody who wishes to (must be over age 18 and have a valid drivers license) may come and drive one of their diesel locomotives.
 You are guided along their 4 miles of track (8 mile round trip) under the supervision of one of their trained engineers.
 All equipment and other items are provided by the railway.